pnxenopoulos/awpy/README.md

 ```

 ## Examples and Papers
 Take a look at the following Jupyter notebooks provided in our `examples/` directory.
+These will help you get started parsing and analyzing CSGO data.

 - [Parsing a CSGO demofile](https://github.com/pnxenopoulos/csgo/blob/master/examples/00_Parsing_a_CSGO_Demofile.ipynb)
 - [Basic CSGO analysis](https://github.com/pnxenopoulos/csgo/blob/master/examples/01_Basic_CSGO_Analysis.ipynb)

 You can also look at the following papers which make use of the parser.
 If using the parser in research, please cite *Valuing Actions in Counter-Strike: Global Offensive* (first paper).
+If you have a paper that uses the parser, please let us know in Discord so we can add it!

 Xenopoulos, Peter, et al. "[Valuing Actions in Counter-Strike: Global Offensive](https://arxiv.org/pdf/2011.01324.pdf)."
 2020 IEEE International Conference on Big Data (Big Data).
 IEEE, 2020.